hemilabs/uniswap-interface/apps/web/functions/README.md

 ## Deployment

-Functions will be deployed to Cloudlfare where they will be ran automatically when the appropriate route is hit.
+Functions will be deployed to Cloudflare where they will be run automatically when the appropriate route is hit.

 ## Miscellaneous